Pyotr Kochetkov

-Pyotr Anatolevich Kochetkov (Пётр Анато́льевич Кочетко́в; born 25 June 1999) is a Russian professional ice hockey goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
+Pyotr Anatolevich Kochetkov (Пётр Анато́льевич Кочетко́в; born 25 June 1999) is a Russian professional ice hockey player who is a goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
 He was ranked as the top eligible international goaltender for the 2019 NHL entry draft, and was drafted in the second round (36th overall) by the Hurricanes.
-Kochetkov made his NHL debut in 2022 with the Hurricanes.
+He debuted in 2022 with the Hurricanes and won the Stanley Cup in 2026 with them.

 Playing career

 Kochetkov first played as a youth within hometown club Dizel Penza.
 While with the Dizel Sports Academy, Kochetkov helped the claim the Volga region championship in 2011.
 With the ambition to play in the MHL, Kochetkov joined Ak Bars Kazan under-18 junior program for the 2015–16 season, however received sparse playing time, resulting in his return to Dizel Penza of the Supreme Hockey League (VHL) prior to the 2016–17 season as a 17-year old.

 He played with junior affiliate, the Dizelist Penza of the National Junior Hockey League (NMHL), before making his professional debut with Penza, playing in relief and registering five saves in a 6–1 victory over Yermak Angarsk on 7 November 2016.
 Kochetkov made 8 appearances over the course of the season, earning his first victory in his third and final start, in a 4–2 decision over Ariada Volzhsk on 11 January 2017.

 On 8 July 2017, Kochetkov agreed to his first KHL contract, signing a two-year deal with HC Sochi.
 He was assigned for the duration of the 2017–18 season to play with junior farm club, Kapitan Stupino.
 With Kapitan lacking in depth, Kochetkov posted just six wins in 31 games, while still posting a .917 save percentage.

 In the 2018–19 season, Kochetkov returned to the VHL, joining Sochi's affiliate HC Ryazan.
 He was elevated to practice with Sochi throughout the season, and made his KHL debut as a 19-year old for Sochi in a 4–2 defeat to Jokerit on 1 October 2018.
 He made one other appearance with Sochi throughout the season, returning to the VHL to help lead Ryazan in the postseason.